JohnsonLi/assemblet/README.md

 - open browser, go to localhost:5000

-#basic structure of program (as of now)
+# basic structure of program (as of now)

-flask (python) is used to run the server html/css/js files have the actual pages database will be run in the background separately, but keep in repository for now
+-flask (python) is used to run the server
+-html/css/js files have the actual pages
+-database will be run in the background separately, but keep in repository for now